oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/sample_all_products.rst

 7. Click **Save** on the top right to save the changes.

-The All Products page should now be available as part of the Quick Access menu in the front store of the Europe website.
+The All Products page should now be available as part of the Quick Access menu in the storefront of the Europe website.

 .. note:: Please note, that the products unassigned to a category will be listed first, followed by those which belong to a category.